The Honours System

 Nominating for Honour

 The Honours system rewards people for merit, service or bravery.
-The Queen has the sole right of conferring all titles of Honour, although anybody can make a nomination at any time for a British national to receive an Honour.
+The King has the sole right of conferring all titles of Honour, although anybody can make a nomination at any time for a British national to receive an Honour.

 The Cheshire Lieutenancy has produced a leaflet aimed at encouraging a larger number of nominations for a national Honour for Cheshire residents – Nominating for Honour leaflet (PDF, 1.3MB).